sass/sass/proposal/color-4-new-spaces.md

 ### Known Color Space

-Sass colors are stored as part of a known color space.
-Each space has a name and an ordered list of associated channels.
+Each known color space has a name and an ordered list of associated channels.
 Each channel has a name and position index (1-indexed) defined by the space and the order of channels in that space, and a number value with units matching those allowed by the space.
 Space and channel names match unquoted strings, ignoring case.
 They are always emitted as unquoted lowercase strings by inspection functions.

-Values outside a _bounded gamut_ range are valid, and remain un-clamped, but are considered _out of gamut_ for the given color space.
+Values outside a _bounded gamut_ range (including infinity or negative infinity) are valid, and remain un-clamped, but are considered _out of gamut_ for the given color space.
 If the channel is bounded, or has a percentage mapping with a lower-boundary of zero, then the channel is considered _scalable_.

 Some color spaces use a _polar angle_ value for the `hue` channel.
 Polar-angle hues represent an angle position around a given hue wheel, using a CSS `<angle>`